OzayOrg/OzayBackend/README.md

 # Developing ozay

-ozay was generated using JHipster, you can find documentation and help at [JHipster][].

 Before you can build this project, you must install and configure the following dependencies on your machine:

 1. [Node.js][]: We use Node to run a development web server and build the project.